xml_index constrains depth of paths that can be inserted

 whether or not it is used, but by default ship with it turned off.

-#1 Updated by Matt Jones about 16 years ago
+#1 Updated by Matt Jones over 16 years ago

 The solution(2) above has been implemented and checked into CVS.
 Now, the